 Students are responsible for their own transportation between the health care facilities and the campus.
-In order to access the most appropriate clinical experiences, students may have to drive extended distances.
-There are no guarantees that a student will get the clinical site or day or time requested.
+To access the most appropriate clinical experiences, students may have to drive extended distances.
+There are no guarantees that a student will get the clinical site or day, or time requested.